-JoinBevel 1 CapButt endpoint styles, and then the triangular notch filled. tile Specifies the tile to be used.
-The tile pixmap must have the same root window and depth as the graphics context, or a BadMatch error results The tile field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. stipple Specifies the stipple to be used.
+CapButt endpoint styles, and then the triangular notch filled. tile Specifies the tile to be used.
+The tile pixmap must have the same root window and depth as the graphics context, or a BadMatch error results.
+The tile field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. stipple Specifies the stipple to be used.
 The stipple pixmap must have depth one and must have the same root window as the GC, or a BadMatch error results.
 For stipple operations where the fill_style field is FillStippled , but not FillOpaqueStippled , the stipple pattern is tiled in a single plane and acts as an additional clip mask to be ANDed with the clip_mask field.
-Any size pixmap can be used for tiling or stippling although some sizes may be faster to use than others.
-The stipple field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. clip_x_origin Specifies that the field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. clip_y_origin Specifies that the field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. fill_style Specifies that the field defines the contents of the source for line, text, and fill requests.
-For all text and fill requests, for line requests with line_style field of LineSolid , and for the even dashes for line requests with line_style field of LineOnOffDash or LineDoubleDash the following applies: FillSolid Foreground. - FillTiled Tile.
+Any size pixmap can be used for tiling or stippling although some sizes may be faster to use than others.The stipple field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. clip_x_origin Specifies that the field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. clip_y_origin Specifies that the field is interpreted relative to the origin of whatever destination drawable is specified in a graphics request. fill_style text, and fill requests.
+F with line_style field of L defines the contents of the source for line, or all text and fill requests, for line requests ineSolid, and for the even dashes for line field of LineOnOffDash or ollowing applies: FillSolid Foreground.
+FillTiled Tile.
 FillOpaqueStippled A tile with the same width and height as stipple, but with stipple background has a 0 and with stipple foreground has a 1.
 FillStippled Foreground masked by stipple.
-When drawing lines with the line_style field value of LineDoubleDash, the odd dashes are controlled by the fill_style field in the following manner: FillSolid Background.
+When drawing lines with the line_style field value of LineDoubleDash , the odd dashes are controlled by the fill_style field in the following manner: FillSolid Background.
 FillTiled Same as even dashes.
 FillOpaqueStippled Same as even dashes.
 FillStippled Background masked by stipple.
 Storing a pixmap in a GC may result in a copy being made.
 If the pixmap is later used as the destination for a graphics request, the change may be reflected in the graphics context.
 If the pixmap is used simultaneously in a graphics request both as a destination and as a tile or stipple, the results are not defined.